Student Schedules, Registration, and Academic Regulations

 Administrative Drop

-Note: For billing and financial aid purposes, an administrative drop will be recorded as a dropped course effective the first day of the semester.
+Note: For billing and financial aid purposes, an administrative drop will be recorded as a dropped course effective the day before the first day of the semester so there will be no charges incurred by the student.

 Adding a Course without the Required Prerequisite